It's Pride Month! LGBT+ collection is 18% off - CLICK HERE!

 This activity covers the four types of sentences: Declarative, Imperative, Exclamatory, Interrogative

->Most appropriate for grades 6-10, or low upperclassmen
+> Appropriate for grades 6-10, or low upperclassmen

->Works for a mini-lesson, pre-/post- test, or the sub folder
+> Works as a mini-lesson, pre-/post- test, or the sub folder

->Page 1: Table with explanation and example of the four types of sentences
+> Page 1: Table with explanation and example of the four types of sentences

->Pages 2-3: 30 multiple choice practice questions
+> Pages 2-3: 30 multiple choice practice questions

->Page 4: Answer key
+> Page 4: Answer key

 Example Questions

-The coconut is a special kind of plant.
+- The coconut is a special kind of plant.

 a) Declarative c) Imperative b) Interrogative d) Exclamatory

-Is all this really necessary?
+- Is all this really necessary?

 a) Declarative c) Imperative b) Interrogative d) Exclamatory

-All roses are flowers, but not all flowers are roses.
+- All roses are flowers, but not all flowers are roses.

 a) Declarative c) Imperative b) Interrogative d) Exclamatory

-How dark it is outside!
+- How dark it is outside!

 a) Declarative c) Imperative b) Interrogative d) Exclamatory